Chart Color Schemes

 Yarriambiack has shown very soft population growth performance across periods assessed by AreaSearch

-Yarriambiack's population, as of November 2025, is approximately 6,301 people.
-This figure represents a decrease of 200 individuals since the 2021 Census, which recorded a population of 6,501.
-The change is inferred from an estimated resident population of 6,291 in June 2024 and six validated new addresses added post-census.
-This results in a population density of 0.90 persons per square kilometer.
-Yarriambiack's population decline of 3.1% since the census is comparable to the SA3 area's change of -0.2%.
+Yarriambiack's population, as of November 2025, is approximately 6,301.
+This figure represents a decrease of 200 people from the 2021 Census total of 6,501, indicating a drop of 3.1%.
+The change is inferred from ABS data showing an estimated resident population of 6,291 in June 2024 and six additional validated addresses since the Census date.
+This results in a population density ratio of 0.90 persons per square kilometer.
+Yarriambiack's decline rate of -3.1% is close to the SA3 area average (-0.2%), suggesting similar population trends across the region.
 Overseas migration was the primary driver of population growth in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs Victoria's State Government Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, Yarriambiack's population is expected to decrease by 1,891 persons by 2041.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these projections, Yarriambiack's population is expected to decrease by 1,891 persons by the year 2041.

 Frequently Asked Questions - Population